• Maria Wanounou

 • Katey McCormick

-Katey is a CADC Intern and is also completing her Maters’s Degree in Social Work at Rutgers University, Newark.
-She currently serves as a member of the Phi Alpha Honor Society for Social Work.
+Katey is a CADC Intern and had completed her Maters’s Degree in Social Work at Rutgers University, Newark.
 She has been working in various positions in the Addiction Treatment field for six years.
 She takes her passion for helping people and alcohol and drug addiction and applies it to every client.
 Katey is a client-centered counselor and utilizes many methods of counseling, including Cognitive Behavioral Therapy, Motivational Interviewing, Strength Perspective, and Goal Setting.
 She believes that substance use and the alcoholic lifestyle are lived in isolation, so recovery should occur as a community.

 • Rebecka Green

-• Rebecka G., LCSW, LCADC, CCS, EMDR Therapist Clinical Director
+• Rebecka G. LCSW, LCADC, CCS, ASC, CSC EMDR Therapist

 Rebecka is a graduate of Rutgers University with a master’s in Social Work.
 She is a Licensed Clinical Social Work License, Licensed Clinical Drug and Alcohol Counselor, a Certified Clinical Supervisor, and an Eye Movement Desensitization and Reprocessing (EMDR) Therapist.
 Her previous clinical experience includes working at in-patient and outpatient co-occurring addiction settings for adults.
 Rebecka brings Mindfulness into both the individual and group setting.
 She encourages her clients to learn self-compassion and new coping skills in the process of self- recovery.
 Developing rapport and meeting the client where they are at is a priority in Rebecka’s clinical work.
 Her empathic approach is grounded in the belief that every client has the ability to stay in recovery with willingness, hard work and support.